hapax/hapax.github.io/assets/teaching.md

   (1978), M. G. C. Peiris and K. Tennakone.
 A cute AJP article on the thermodynamics of moth ball sublimation.
 - *A Theory of Justice* (1971), John Rawls.
-Perhaps the most influential book on political philosophy of the 20th century.
+Perhaps the most influential book on political philosophy in the 20th century.
 - "The Mathematical Unconscious" (1981), Seymour Papert.
 In *Aesthetics in Science*, ed.
 Judith Weschler.
 A perceptive essay on aesthetics and mathematical intuition from one of the giants of